emoore29/emoore29.github.io/about.md

 <br>

-I'm a recent IT graduate looking to take the next step in my software development career.
+I'm a recent IT graduate looking to take the next step in my career.
+I'm seeking roles where I can make a positive difference in the community.
 While I've worked primarily in court transcription for the last several years, I got into IT because I enjoy detailed problem solving, building useful tools, and constantly learning.
+I also enjoy writing high quality documentation and researching complex topics.

 <br>